powercord-org/powercord/README.md

 # Features
 ## Spotify Modal
 The spotify modal you find on top of the user bar aims to replace the need for having your Spotify client on a monitor.
-The modal lets you view the current song, change volume, play a playlist, switch devices and some other things.
-You can see a video preview of the modal [here](https://discord.coffee/f0f706.mp4).
+You can see a video preview of the modal [here](https://discord.coffee/e2e981.mp4).

 ## Codeblocks
 Codeblocks have line numbers (attribution: [noodlebox](https://github.com/noodlebox)) and a `copy` button.